10 Hilarious And Strange Kidz Bop Covers

 Lyric Changes: Nothing really.
 It's just that screaming is so damn unnerving because you can never anticipate it.

 GDFR: Why would you even want to do a kid’s cover of this song?
-The lyrics are seriously out there and filthy my god.
+The original lyrics are seriously out there and filthy my god.

 Lyric Changes: Well they had to change damn near all the lyrics in the verses because dear god this is not a kid's song.
 Who's idea was this?